A113L/hc_rules_minimizer/README.md

 2. Skipping: The script discards the first N most valuable rules (those with the highest total occurrence count).

-S3. aving: It writes all rules that follow N to the output file.
+3. Saving: It writes all rules that follow N to the output file.

 *Purpose*